giellalt/giellalt.github.io/infra/GutUsageExamples.md

 - there are no local added files (`A`)
 - there are two repos (see bottom line) with external changes, the number of commits behind for each is listed in the table

-# Task 5: Commit the same change in multiple repos
+# Task 5: Commit a change in multiple repos

 ```sh
 gut commit -o giellalt -r ^lang- -m "Your commit message"